f-banah/ASL-Recognition-with-Deep-Learning/README.md

 # ASL Recognition with Deep Learning
-Manipulating Data &amp; training a convolutional neural network to classify images of American Sign Language letters
+In this notebook, I will load, examine, and preprocess the data, then I train the convolutional neural network CNN (Deep learning model) to classify images of American Sign Language (ASL) letters.
+This training will test train the CNN performance.

+# Tools:
+Python libraries :
+- Numpy
+- Matplotlib
+- TensorFlow
+- Keras